adgadhiya/iNTCONApp/README.md

 It contains all the information related to Events like Events description.
 Event date and time, Participation fees, Last date for registration, Accommodation availability, Winner prize etc.

 --------------------------------------------------------------------------------------------------------------------------------------

+Firebase database is used as backend server provided by google.
+If you want to know more about firebase you can read from :: https://firebase.google.com.

 There are total 4 tabs in the app.
 1. Achievement